QuantEcon/lecture-python-intro/lectures/eigen_I.md

 ### Mapping vectors into vectors

-One way to think about a given matrix is as a rectangular collection of numbers.
+One way to think about a matrix is as a rectangular collection of numbers.

-Another way to think about a matrix is as a **map** (i.e., as a function) that transforms vectors into new vectors.
+Another way to think about a matrix is as a *map* (i.e., as a function) that transforms vectors into new vectors.

 To understand the second point of view, suppose we multiply an $n \times m$